 Wait to Verify That You Need COBRA Insurance

 - If you are healthy and would not have any preexisting conditions on your insurance, you may choose to wait to make the payment unless you have an emergency.
-That way if you don’t need to use COBRA insurance for the short period you're not otherwise insured, you do not have to purchase it.
+That way if you don’t need to use COBRA insurance for the short period you're not otherwise insured, you do not have to spend the money on it.

-- This is not a good idea if you have preexisting conditions, since you may save money by having continuous insurance coverage.
-However, your fines for not having health insurance will be prorated so you pay fines only for the months that you do not use it.
-This may still be less than you would pay in penalties for not having health insurance for a month or two until your new policy kicks in.
+- This won't likely make sense if you have preexisting conditions, since you may save money by having continuous insurance coverage.
+However, your fines for not having health insurance will be prorated so you pay fines only for the months that you do not have coverage.
+This may be less than you would pay for COBRA coverage for a month or two until your new policy kicks in.

-If you are married, you may also consider being on your the insurance through your spouse's employer.
+If you are married, consider getting insurance coverage through your spouse's employer.
 Losing coverage due to a job loss allows you to enroll even if it is not open enrollment.
 Some companies also offer health insurance coverage to domestic partners.
 If you are in a serious relationship, you may consider this option too.

 Keep the Certification of Coverage for Your Records

-- The Affordable Care Act means that if you lose insurance coverage you could face serious fines and penalties.
+- The Affordable Care Act means that if you lose insurance coverage you could face serious financial consequences.
 There are definite ways that the Affordable Care Act affects people in their twenties.
 You can take advantage of the different types of insurance that the act offers.
 Take time to choose the right option and to keep your health insurance.
 If you do not have health insurance, you can face fines and penalties.

 - Another option may be short-term health insurance.
 This insurance coverage does not qualify under the Affordable Care Act.
 However, it does protect you from catastrophic medical bills.
 You may want to consider this if you are really tight on money and the idea of no insurance coverage scares you.

-- The rules around health insurance might change again.
-No matter what the laws are, it is important to have health insurance.
-It protects you from the worst case scenarios like a serious accident or other health emergency like appendicitis can make it difficult to recover financially and something more serious like cancer can limit your treatment options and be devastating financially without health insurance coverage.
-Make sure you have at least a high deductible health insurance plan to cover those instances.
-Set up an emergency fund to cover the high deductible.
+- The rules around health insurance might change again. regardless of the existing laws, it is important to have health insurance.
+It protects you from the worst-case scenarios like a serious accident.
+A health emergency like appendicitis can make it difficult to recover financially and something more serious like cancer can limit your treatment options and be devastating financially without health insurance coverage.
+At the very least, get a high deductible health insurance plan to cover those instances, and set up an emergency savings fund to cover the high deductible.